 Acne is a common skin condition.
 It is caused by inflammation of the hair follicles and oil-producing (sebaceous) glands of the skin.

 Hair follicles are the tiny structures that grow hair in the scalp.
 Sebaceous glands produce sebum.
+Each hair pushes up through the skin surface along with sebum.
+On areas where acne develops, sebaceous glands surround the hair follicles.
+The combination of the sebaceous glands and the hair follicles is the "pilosebaceous unit," where acne pimples and cysts develop.
 Sebum moisturizes hair and skin.
-Each hair pushes up through the skin surface along with sebum.

 Acne often begins during puberty.
 It occurs when sebaceous glands in the skin are over-stimulated to produce sebum and skin cells are not shed normally.
 These sticky cells block the skin's hair follicles, trapping the sebum.